 Tel: 01223 351650

-The Anglican, Roman Catholic and Free Church Chaplains (Maggie, Geoffrey and Tim) organise a Christian service of worship in College once a term (at which the Choir sings), and a carol service during Advent.
+The Anglican, Roman Catholic and Free Church Chaplains (currently Geoffrey and Oliver ) organise a Christian service of worship in College once a term (at which the Choir sings), and an Advent carol service at St Mark's Church.